How to Become a Property Developer with Edward Sykes from Renovate Alerts

 At Renovate Alerts, we have recently celebrated our 10th anniversary, so we must be doing something right!

 Our website has grown, simply because there is a scarcity of resources for people who are interested in finding properties that are suitable for renovation.

 There are three of us who founded the company and we are all keen renovators.
-This really, is what inspired us to create the website.
+This really, is what inspired us to create our website.

 How to Become a Property Developer